palewire/first-python-notebook/docs/groupby/index.md

 merged.groupby(["in_state"], dropna=False).amount.sum().reset_index().sort_values("amount", ascending=False)
 ```

 Notice that these totals match our "California" vs. "not-California" sum totals that we calculated with the query function up above.
+That's good!
+This is one way to QA your new column.
+If your totals didn't match, it means you should go back and double-check the logic in your conditional statement that's creating the new column.

 We can also create a new dataframe for just in-state donors.